FAQ About David

 Didn’t David Hicks ‘confess’ to supporting terrorism?

 David’s legal team submitted what is called the Alford Plea.
 This is a US based plea in which an accused person can agree to plead guilty whilst maintaining innocence.
 David has always maintained his innocence and strongly denies that he was involved with any terrorist organisations.
+The statements that David signed in Guantanamo Bay were obtained as a result of torture.

 Has David Hicks hurt anyone?